Which Class Should I Ride?

 Lowers: 3 Line Choices

 Novice (NOV): This is the easiest line choice and most appropriate for new trials riders without extensive motorcycle experience.
 It is essentially a difficult trail ride with little clutch work required.
 It should also be noted that Novice classes are scored on only 2 loops – they may complete the third loop for practice.
+Vintage B (twin shock, air-cooled, with drum brakes) also rides this line.

 Amateur (AMA): This line focuses on the fundamental basics of trials riding.
 The sections often require using throttle and clutching techniques to make tight turns, small wheelies to go over obstacles, and climbing/descending moderately steep hills with controlled braking.
 If one has lots of off-road motorcycle experience, this may be a more enjoyable first day than Novice.
-Three classes ride the Amateur line: Amateur, Senior Amateur (40+), and Vintage B (twin shock, air-cooled, with drum brakes).
+Three classes ride the Amateur line: Amateur, Senior Amateur (40+), and Vintage A (twin shock, air-cooled, with drum brakes).

 Intermediate (INT): This is the most challenging line in the “lowers.”
 Only highly experienced off-road riders should try this class on a first day out.
 Riders should expect very tight turns (full-lock) and having to go up moderate steps without a lot of run-up room after cornering.
 The INT line focuses on putting all the fundamental trials skills together and using them in quick succession in a lower-consequence environment than the “uppers”.
 This line includes several classes: Intermediate, Senior Intermediate (40+), Vintage A (twin shock, air-cooled, with drum brakes), and Veteran (50+).
 Many seasoned riders (who used to ride at very high levels) end up in the Veteran class, so be prepared for a low-scoring battle… And, try to pick up some techniques from watching these guys!